-Tanzania is ranked in the bottom 20 countries in the world and one of the poorest economies.
-36% of the population lives below the poverty line.
-Tanzania’s economy is predominately agricultural, cash crops include coffee, tea, cashews, tobacco, sugarcane, bananas, corn, and cassava.
-Agriculture makes up 40% of the GDP, provides 85% of the exports and employs 80% of the workforce.
-While the economy depends on agriculture it thrives on gold production and tourism.
+Tanzania is one of the poorer countries in the world.
+It ranks 158th our of 191 countries.
+Tanzania’s economy is predominately agricultural; cash crops include coffee, tea, cashews, tobacco, sugarcane, bananas, corn, and cassava.
+Agriculture makes up 40% of the GDP, provides 85% of the exports and employs 64% of the workforce.
+While the economy depends on agriculture, it thrives on gold production and tourism.

 In certain cultures, particularly among the rural communities, it is considered pointless to educate female children as many of them are destined for an arranged marriage when they reach puberty (Winks, 2014).

 Overview of the Education System